rmkm/ccna_note/note.md

 | Does protocol use a unique identifier for each router ? | No | Yes |
 <br>

+- Active router will be chosen by
+    - Highest IP address
+    - Configured priority

 ```
     !
 R1
     (config-if) standby 1 ip 10.1.1.1